-Under the Astellas Agreement, additional research and early and late state development milestone payments for research and clinical milestones, including the initiation of certain clinical studies, the submission of an application for marketing authorization for a drug candidate to certain regulatory authorities and the commercial launch of collaboration products could total over \$600.0 million and includes up to \$95.0 million relating to reldesemtiv in non-neuromuscular indications, and over \$100.0 million related to reldesemtiv in each of SMA, ALS and other neuromuscular indications.
-Additionally, \$200.0 million in commercial milestones could be received under the Astellas Agreement provided certain sales targets are met.
-We are eligible to receive up to \$2.0 million in research milestone payments under the collaboration for each future potential drug candidate.
-Due to the nature of drug development, including the inherent risk of development and approval of drug candidates by regulatory authorities, it is not possible to estimate if and when these milestone payments could be achieved or become due, and accordingly, are constrained and not included in the transaction price.
+Under the Astellas OSSA Agreement, additional research and early and late state development milestone payments for research and clinical milestones, including the initiation of certain clinical studies, the submission of an application for marketing authorization for a drug candidate to certain regulatory authorities and the commercial launch of collaboration products could total up to \$250.0 million, except under certain scenarios.
+Additionally, \$200.0 million in commercial milestones could be received under the Astellas OSSA Agreement provided certain sales targets are met.
+We are eligible to receive \$1.0 million in research milestone payments under the collaboration for each future potential drug candidate.
+Due to the nature of drug development, including the inherent risk of development and approval of drug candidates by regulatory authorities, it is not possible to estimate if and when these milestone payments could be achieved or become due.